marafathussain/ML_book_easy/chapters/chapter1.md

 **Example biases in medical ML:**
 - Training mostly on European ancestry: Poor performance on other populations
 - Fewer female subjects: Models may underperform for women
-- Hospital biases: Model learns hospital-specific patterns that don't generalize
+- Hospital biases: Model learns hospital-specific patterns that do not generalize

 **Consequences:**
 - Disparate performance across groups